PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 >>> dhandle.get_task_descriptions()
 {1: 'object viewing'}

-More importantly it supports access to information on experiment design:
+More importantly, it supports access to information on experiment design:

 >>> model = 1
 >>> subj = 1